Definition of Mortgage

 1. Simple Mortgage.

-To secure the loan the mortgagor transfers to the mortgagee the right to have sold immovable property if he fails to pay.
+Where without delivering the possession of the mortgaged property, the mortgagor personally binds himself to repay the loan.
+To secure the loan, the mortgagor transfers to the mortgagee the right to have sold immovable property if he fails to pay.

 2. Mortgage by Conditional Sale.